 Discussion: At speeds equal to 1000Mb/s, once a frame has been successfully transmitted (with extension if necessary), the transmitting station can begin transmission of another frame without contending for the medium because all of the other stations on the network will continue to defer to its transmission, provided that it does not allow the medium to assume an idle condition between frames.
-The transmitting station fills the interframe spacing interval with extension bits, which are readily distinguished from data bits at the receiving stations, and which maintain the detection of carrier in the receiving stations.
-The MAC continues to monitor the medium for collisions while it is transmitting extension bits, and it will treat any collision that occurs after the threshold (slotTime - headerSize) as a late collision.
+The transmitting station fills the interframe spacing interval with extension bits, which are readily distinguished from data bits at the receiving stations, and ensure the detection of carrier by the receiving stations.
+The length of this interframe spacing interval is defined as 96 bit times.
+The MAC should continue to monitor the medium for collisions while it is transmitting extension bits, and treat any collision that occurs after the threshold (slotTime - headerSize) as a late collision.